catppuccin/gtk/README.md

 ### Automated script

-In order to install the theme using Python, curl the Python script and the output should look like this:
+We provide a Python script to automate the process of installing the theme:

 ```bash
 curl -LsS "https://raw.githubusercontent.com/catppuccin/gtk/main/install.py" -o install.py